zesun33/job-preparation/resources/teaching_prompt_template.md

     a.
 Explain the approach.
     b.
 Show the code and analyze its complexity (Time and Space).
     c.
 Discuss the trade-offs (e.g., "simpler but slower").
+7. Python Implementation Details – Explain which built-in Python features (e.g., classes, functions, modules) are used to implement the core data structure or algorithm.
+Mention any common alternative implementations available in Python's standard library.
-7. Edge cases – List and clarify at least three tricky inputs and how the algorithm handles them.
+8. Edge cases – List and clarify at least three tricky inputs and how the algorithm handles them.
-8. Tiny quiz – Ask me 3–4 quick questions so I can test if I understood (but don’t reveal answers until I try).
+9. Tiny quiz – Ask me 3–4 quick questions so I can test if I understood (but don’t reveal answers until I try).

 Teaching style:
     • Assume zero prior knowledge beyond loops and if-statements.